Virtual Machines

 • fill in the form on the next opened Create Virtual Machine window and click on the CREATE icon:

-• Name - set a name for the VM;
+• Name - specify a name for the virtual machine.

-• Source - choose the source which you want to use for VM creating: image, volume or snapshot;
+• Source - choose the source for creating the VM: image, volume, or snapshot;

-• Flavor - select the size for new VM;
+• Flavor - select the size of the VM (number of vCPUs and RAM);

-• Key pair - this field is necessary only for Linux VMs; select here the SSH Key that was previously created on the SSH Keys page or create a new one, which you will use to connect to the Linux VM;
+• Key pair - required for Linux VMs; choose an existing SSH key (created on the SSH Keys page) or create a new one to connect to the VM via SSH.

-• Networks - choose one or more networks;
+• Networks - select one or more networks to connect the VM to;

 by default, “default” Firewall is pre-selected;

-• Tags - this field is optional; use it if you need to set some tags for the VM;
+• Tags - optional; use this field to assign tags to the VM.

 After these steps, the newly created Linux VM will be added to the Virtual Machine page with the status ACTIVE: